EmpowerU! Advocating Invasive Species Management

 During the online modules, participants will:

 These skills are introduced and then incorporated into your personalized Engagement Plan via assignments within the online learning modules.
-By the end of the online course, you will have a 4-6 page roadmap to address your invasive species engagement issue.
-You will need to complete your plan a few days before the in-person training so the instructors can review it.
+By the end of the online course, you will have a 4-6 page roadmap to address your natural resource engagement issue.
+You will need to complete your plan a few days before the final Zoom session so the instructor can review it.

 During the online modules, participants will: